-We stayed at Palace Tower, which is at the bottom right corner of the above map.
+We stayed at Palace Tower, which is at the bottom right corner of the below map.
 It is one of the three buildings without any ocean view, but it is fine because we paid for the cheapest room.

 We didn’t do a lot of things at the resort.
-On Day 1 we used the lagoon to practice snorkeling.
+On Day 1 we used the lagoon to practice snorkelling.
 In the morning of Day 3, we explored the resort, walking from Ocean Tower (on the right of the map) to Lagoon Tower (on the left).
 The view was very nice.

 There are a few drawbacks of this resort.
-First, traveling between the lobby and Palace Tower was somewhat time-consuming.
+First, travelling between the lobby and Palace Tower was somewhat time-consuming.
 The tram was very infrequent, and it took about 7 minutes to walk.
 Also, it may be one of the cheapest options on Expedia, but it charged USD $35 resort fee and USD $27 parking fee each night.
 The resort fee covers a few activities in the resort.
 We didn’t do any because we wanted to spend all of the time exploring the island.
 Another disadvantage is that there isn’t a beach here.
 The closest one is the Anaeho’omalu Beach.

 Hilton Waikoloa Village is a good place to stay for people who want to relax at the resort for the most time of their vacation.
 However, it didn’t really fulfill my need as an adventurous person.
 I will definitely not book through Expedia in the future.
 If I am coming to Big Island again, I will choose a hotel that is smaller, cheaper, and closer to downtown Kailua-Kona to keep my driving time down.